 The Reach Out and Read Minnesota6 program implemented at Welia Health follows this model:

 After age 5, children will have received 11 books with hopeful signs of improved language skills and a lifelong love of learning and books that builds a trusted relationship with their medical provider.

-To advocate literacy, Welia Health participates in various reading activities from donating newspapers to Hinckley High School to reading to and distributing books to 3rd graders.
+To advocate literacy, Welia Health participates in various reading activities from donating newspapers to Hinckley High School to reading to and distributing books to third graders.
 Over the last 6 years, we have distributed thousands of books to our communities through these literacy programs.
-Before the pandemic hit Minnesota in 2020, Welia Health Pediatric Therapists read books in person to the 3rd-grade classes at the various schools.
-This year, 3rd graders will receive books suggested by their elementary school teachers and Welia Health recorded videos of the partial reading of each of the books so children can enjoy at home with their parents or caregivers.
+Before the pandemic hit Minnesota in 2020, Welia Health Pediatric Therapists read books in person to the third-grade classes at the various schools.
+This year, third graders will receive books suggested by their elementary school teachers and Welia Health recorded videos of the partial reading of each of the books so children can enjoy them at home with their parents or caregivers.

 - Early Warning!
 Why Reading by the End of Third Grade Matters.
 A KIDS COUNT Special Report from the Annie E. Casey Foundation. aecf.org.